Refugees Experiencing Abundant Life in Flourishing Communities

-Our mission is to care for refugees through relationships and opportunities that provide for their well-being, education and employment as they become contributing members of society.
+To empower refugees through opportunities that provide for their well-being, education and employment

 Every year, thousands of refugees come to the United States seeking a better life.
 In the early 1990′s, the process of resettling refugees began in the community of Clarkston, GA, a small town located within metro Atlanta.
 Since this process began, approximately 60,000 refugees have been resettled in this area.
 With over 150 different ethnic groups represented within and around the city, Clarkston has been named “the most diverse square mile in America” by the New York Times.